Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Introduction

+Most existing control strategies rely on traditional model-based (MB) approaches, typically using linear time-invariant (LTI) models or simplified analytical approximations of the FWMAV dynamics \citep{Tahmasian2014, Yao2019}.
+These models support well-established control techniques, including stability-based tools such as Routh-Hurwitz criteria and root locus methods \citep{Sun2007, Karasek2012, Aurecianus2020, Wang2024_ULB, Perez2011, Hu2024,Biswal2019}, as well as linear-quadratic regulator (LQR) \citep{Deng2006, Abbasi2022, Bhatia2014, Xiong2009}.

-LTI models are derived from the FWMAV equations of motion by neglecting the wing dynamics, cycle-averaging the aerodynamic forces, and by linearizing the equations around a fixed point \cite{Taha2012}.
-Because these simplifications are not valid for wing-beat frequencies similar to natural body frequencies, complex wing motion parametrization, and agile maneuvers \cite{Taha2012,Khosravi2021}, control using nonlinear formulations of the FWMAV dynamics have also been explored with pseudo-inverse allocation schemes \cite{Doman2010, Oppenheimer2011}, model-predictive control (MPC) \cite{Zhu2018, Zheng2024}, and central pattern generators \cite{Chung2010}.
-An extensive review of the model-based strategies applied to flapping-wing flight control is found in \cite{Taha2012,Orlowski2012}.
+However, LTI models rely on simplified assumptions \citep{Taha2012}, which break down for FWMAVs with comparable wing-beat and body frequencies, complex kinematics, or agile manoeuvres \citep{Taha2012,Khosravi2021}.
+As a natural extension, control based on nonlinear formulations of the FWMAV dynamics has been explored using pseudo-inverse allocation \citep{Doman2010, Oppenheimer2011}, model-predictive control (MPC) \citep{Zhu2018, Zheng2024}, and central pattern generators \citep{Chung2010}.
+Reviews of these model-based approaches are provided in \cite{Taha2012,Orlowski2012}.

-From a modeling point of view, these MB approaches are static because they do not model the time-varying uncertainties of flapping-wing prototypes arising from manufacturing tolerances and electromechanical wear and noise.
-Adaptive controllers were proposed to account for manufacturing uncertainties and unmodeled dynamics using Lyapunov's direct method in \cite{Chirarattananon2014,Fei2023} and using an adaptive MPC in \cite{Zhu2017}.
-The approaches mitigate model biases but primarily focus on closed-loop dynamics and the system's response to actuation.
-The authors of Ref. \cite{Chand2016_2} employ the recursive least squares (RLS) method and an adaptive pole placement control (APPC) scheme to adapt an LTI system and its controller based on live trajectories of a bird-like drone.
-However, this method is limited to linear models and suffers from robustness issues.
-Furthermore, many model-based approaches are susceptible to becoming trapped in suboptimal performance regions, particularly those that rely on gradient-based optimization.
+Despite these advances, most MB approaches remain inherently static and struggle to capture time-varying uncertainties arising from manufacturing tolerances, electromechanical wear, and measurement noise.
+Adaptive controllers have been proposed to mitigate these effects, for instance using Lyapunov-based adaptation \citep{Chirarattananon2014,Fei2023} or adaptive MPC formulations \citep{Zhu2017}.
+While these methods reduce model bias, they primarily focus on closed-loop response rather than continuously improving the underlying model.
+Similarly, \citet{Chand2016_2} employ recursive least squares (RLS) and adaptive pole placement control (APPC) to update an LTI model and its controller from flight data, but the approach remains limited by the linear model assumption.

-Alternatively, MF approaches operate without prior knowledge of system dynamics, relying solely on input–output data and trial-and-error exploration \cite{Vignon2023,Din2023,Pino2023}.
-These methods naturally account for FWMAV uncertainties captured in measurements and interface well with nonlinear control laws \cite{Tedrake2009}.
+Alternatively, model-free (MF) approaches avoid explicit modeling assumptions and rely on input–output data and trial-and-error exploration \citep{Vignon2023,Din2023,Pino2023,Razzaghi2023}.
+These methods naturally account for uncertainties captured in measurements and can interface effectively with nonlinear control laws \citep{Tedrake2009}.